-Franziska Strauss returned to Germany from her one-year stay in the USA in the summer of 2016.
+Franziska Strauss spent a whole year in the United States.
 A public administrator, she took part in the Congress-Bundestag Youth Exchange Programme (CBYX), which enables German students and young professionals to spend 12 months in the United States while their US American counterparts come over to Germany.
 What did she gain from that year?
 ‘Friendships, cultural understanding, language skills and a great deal of life experience,’ says Franziska.
 According to a survey of CBYX alumni, most former participants feel exactly the same way.

 CBYX is open to students from all school types, but also to young professionals, especially from technical, crafts or commercial occupations, who are allotted 75 places on the programme each year.
 The scholarship covers their travel and programme costs as well as the cost of insurance and is funded jointly by the German Bundestag and the American Congress.